buiquanghuy23103/note-to-myself/README.md

 * Always set default value for state parameter of a reducer, otherwise, the state type will be "never" in app state (generated according to rootReducer)

 * Follow [this article](https://www.robinwieruch.de/react-hooks-fetch-data) to optimize data fetching with `useEffect` hooks.
+* The `npm audit` command can be used to check the security of dependencies.
+It compares the version numbers of the dependencies in your application to a list of the version numbers of dependencies containing known security threats in a centralized error database.

 ### Don't mutate state